-RSI is a term that covers several different causes of wrist pain, but all are exacerbated by certain repetitive movements, whether they’re from sport or from work.
+RSI is a term that covers several different causes of wrist pain, but all are exacerbated by certain repetitive movements, whether they’re from sports or from work.
 We look in more detail at the causes and treatments of this wrist injury.

 Symptoms of RSI

 RSI symptoms develop gradually over time becoming more and more severe.
-Symptoms include pain in the wrist, forearm, and hand which may be a sharp pain, a dull ache or throbbing sensation.
+Symptoms include pain in the wrist, forearm, and hand which may be a sharp pain, a dull ache or a throbbing sensation.
 Tingling and numbness may also be present in some cases.
 Initially, the symptoms tend to only occur whilst performing the aggravating activity, however with no rest or treatment constant pain results.

 RSI or repetitive strain injury is caused by repetitive movements of the wrist or fingers and is probably more common as a work-related condition than a sports injury.
-Repetitive use of a keyboard, mouse or manual labor, such as using a screwdriver, can also cause any of the various injuries which come under the umbrella term of repetitive strain injury.
-Injuries or conditions which can be considered repetitive strain injury include:
+Repetitive use of a keyboard, mouse or manual labour, such as using a screwdriver, can also cause any of the various injuries which come under the umbrella term of repetitive strain injury.
+Injuries or conditions which can be considered repetitive strain injuries include:

 - Carpal tunnel syndrome is a compression of a nerve as it passes through the wrist.

 - Wrist tendonitis is inflammation or degeneration of the tendons which join muscles to bones in the wrist and hand.

 - Wrist bursitis or inflammation of the small sacks of fluid found in joints which sit between tendons and bone to help lubricate the movement.

 Work-related RSI injuries are usually exacerbated by factors such as poor posture, inadequate wrist support or desk set-up or inadequate equipment.
 Sports-related RSI is usually caused by overtraining and/or poor technique.